The Meaning of Things: Editions

 The 2001 hardcover edition of The Meaning of Things was published by Weidenfeld & Nicolson.
 A paperback edition was published in 2002 by Phoenix, an imprint of the Orion Publishing Group.
 The American edition hardcover edition was published by Oxford University Press in 2002.
+Weidenfeld & Nicolson, also an imprint of Orion Publishing Group, published a paperback edition in 2002 and a Kindle edition in 2011.